mar10/pyftpsync/docs/sphinx/index.rst

   * Recursive synchronisation of folders on file system and/or FTP targets.
   * Upload, download, and bi-directional synchronization mode.
   * Configurable conflict resolution strategies.
-  * Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide wether to replicate deletions or additions.
+  * Unlike naive implementations, pyftpsync maintains additional meta data to detect conflicts and decide whether to replicate a missing file as deletion or addition.
   * Unlike more complex implementations, pyftpsync does not require a database or a service running on the targets.
   * Optional FTPS (TLS) support.
   * Architecture is open to add other target types.